c64lib/docu/cbm/_drafts/copper64-1.md

 Second shortcomming is visible on the screenshot above: we clearly see the moment when background color is changed and it's almost in the middle of the screen.
 Even worse: positions of these ugly "steps" are not stable, but they tend to jitter forth and back.
 I will explain this in details in my next article, today we will just believe that there are ways to compensate this, however not very simple.
 One good example is described in [2].

-Both Amiga and 8-bit Atari have dedicated processor that executed special program called display list: it frees programmer with doing all ugly things by himself(herself) and, what's most important, it is *stable*.
+Both Amiga and 8-bit Atari have dedicated processor that executed special program called display list: it frees programmer with doing all ugly things by himself(herself) and, what's most important, it is *stable* (well, that's not always the case in Atari).
 The question is whether we can emulate such feature with Commodore 64.

 ## Better way - use copper64 library
 I wrote this little library to make our lives easier.
 It is available on [github](https://github.com/c64lib/copper64) and can be freely used as it is open source.
 When designing it, I had two goals: